NxPKG/khulnasoft-docs/content/cloudflare-one/applications/scan-apps/manage-findings.md

 ## Severity levels

-Cloudflare CASB labels each finding with one of the following severity levels:
+Khulnasoft CASB labels each finding with one of the following severity levels:

 - **Critical**: Suggests the finding is something your team should act on today.
 - **High**: Suggests the finding is something your team should act on this week.